Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

     - isomorphic files
     - main HoC (will come to them later)
-  - `redux-ducks`: all our Redux related code using the [ducks convention](https://github.com/erikras/ducks-modular-redux) This helps keeping all our related code in one file
+  - `redux-ducks`: all our Redux related code using the [ducks convention](https://github.com/erikras/ducks-modular-redux) This helps keeping all our Redux related code in one file
   - `[…components]`: organized by domain
       The `ui` are mostly presentational components
       I could have used more external components